sf-wdi-26/modules/w04/d02/m2-username-generator/readme.md

 #### Level 3
 Create a function called `generate_username` that has four arguments (first_name, last_name, birth_year, privilege_level) and returns a _unique_ username.
 Come up with a simple way to store usernames as you create them.

-STRETCH: If a username already exists, append "_1".
+Stretch: If a username already exists, append "_1".
 Then, increment the counter each time you reuse the username (e.g. "jdoe78", "jdoe78\_1", "jdoe7\_2", "bbunny60", "bbunny60\_1").

-#### BONUS -- Command-line inputs
+#### Bonus — Command-line inputs
-* OPTION 1 -- Interactively get user input from the command line and output a username to the console.
+* Interactively get user input from the command line and output a username to the console.
 I.e. when I run `ruby username.rb` I should be prompted (from the command line) for my name, birth year, etc.
-* OPTION 2 -- Accept command line arguments (e.g. `ruby username.rb john doe 1980`) and output a username to the console.
+* Accept command line arguments (e.g. `ruby username.rb john doe 1980`) and output a username to the console.